odkr/sucgi/docs/BUILDING.rst

 Testing
 =======

 Run the test suite by ``make check``.

+For the whole test suite to run:

+(1) The repository must be owned by a regular user.
-If you want to run the whole test suite, you must run it as the superuser.
+(2) The test suite must be invoked as the superuser.

 Create coverage reports by ``make covhtml``.
 The report can then be found in *cov*.
 Coverage reports require Gcov_ (or Clang_'s Gcov clone) and LCOV_.